-In deployments that use an OAuth authorization server, the SCIM extension can be configured to use OAuth bearer tokens to authenticate.
-The SCIM extension supports authentication via OAuth 2.0 bearer tokens (per draft-ietf-oauth-v2-bearer-23) using a Server SDK Extension.
-Because the OAuth 2.0 specification does not specify how contents of a bearer token are formatted, UnboundID provides a token handler API that allows you to handle different implementations of the bearer token from different types of authorization servers.
+In deployments that use an OAuth authorization server, the SCIM extension can be configured to authenticate requests using OAuth bearer tokens.
+The SCIM extension supports authentication with OAuth 2.0 bearer tokens (per RFC 6750) using an OAuth Token Handler Server SDK Extension.
+Because the OAuth 2.0 specification does not specify how contents of a bearer token are formatted, UnboundID provides the token handler API to decode incoming bearer tokens and extract or correlate associated authorization DNs.